xylix/lean-site-template/README.md

 Go to the repo that you forked on GitHub (the link should be `www.github.com/YOUR-USERNAME/lean-site-template`) and click on the `config.toml` file.
 This is the file that contains your site title, button names, navigation bar text, and so on.
 There are reasonable defaults for English, but there will be certain things you'll need to change such as the title, registeredCharityNumber, contactEmail, and so forth.

 To change the file, hit the pencil icon near the top-right of the page.

+The first thing you'll want to do is to enter the correct value for "baseURL", so that the live site will display properly.
+You should change the value "http://localhost" to  "https://YOUR-USERNAME.github.io/lean-site-template/".

-Change the placeholder values to whatever applies to your group.
+Once you've done that, you can change the rest of the placeholder values to whatever applies to your group.
 If you need an example to follow, see the [example config.toml file](https://github.com/rtcharity/lean-site-template/blob/master/example-config.toml) as a guide.
 If you need multilanguage support, be sure to read the [**Multilanguage Support** section](https://github.com/rtcharity/lean-site-template/blob/master/README.md#multilanguage-support) below.

 When you're done, commit your changes (the big green button at the bottom of the edit page).
 ‘Commit’ is the equivalent of ‘apply’ or ‘save’ in GitHub terms.
 As a reminder, you should be able to see your changes live at https://YOUR-USERNAME.github.io/lean-site-template/ within a couple minutes of each commit.